junedkhatri31/passgen/README.md

 # Passgen

-A secure password generator written in Go that creates cryptographically strong passwords.
+A secure, **privacy-focused** password generator written in Go that creates cryptographically strong passwords — all generated **locally on your machine** with no tracking, logging, or external API calls.

 ## Features